freeCodeCamp/freeCodeCamp/docs/how-to-open-a-pull-request.md

 And as always, feel free to ask questions on the ['Contributors' category on our forum](https://forum.freecodecamp.org/c/contributors) or [the contributors chat room](https://chat.freecodecamp.org/channel/contributors).

 > [!TIP]
-> If you are to be contributing more pull requests, we recommend you read the [making changes and syncing](https://contribute.freecodecamp.org/#/how-to-setup-freecodecamp-locally?id=making-changes-locally) guidelines to avoid having to delete your fork.
+> If you are to be contributing more pull requests, we recommend you read the [how-to-setup-freecodecamp-locally.md#making-changes-locally) guidelines to avoid having to delete your fork.

 ## Conflicts on a pull request